Souloist/projects/README.md

 [**Analyze Alcohol Data**] - Given a csv consisting of data for alcohol consumption for various countries, create a program that parses the data and returns results (highest alcohol consumption, order alphebetically, etc) with built in functions.
 Utilize numpy arrays.

+[**Audio Signal Denoising**]() - Apply the short time fourier transform in denoising an audio signal with white white noise.
+Incorporate soft thresholding along with the STFT and visualize the results with a spectogram.

 Text Manipulation
 ---